What is a face-lift?

 Traditional facelifts are customarily performed under general anesthesia or deep sedation.
 These are conventional methods which are probably quick and easier for the surgeon, but the majority of patients do not require full anesthesia.
 These may produce more tightness but majority of patients do not prefer a pulled, stretched 'wind-tunnel' type appearance.
 We now know that procedures like the awake facelift using virtually no general anesthesia yield less bleeding and swelling, provide an overall faster recovery, are much safer for the patient and provide natural results.
 In recent years there has been a shift towards minimally invasive options and combination of these with lasers, fillers and/ or fat transfer can provide very pleasing results.

-Advantages of face lift surgery under local anaesthesia
+What are the advantages of face lift surgery under local anaesthesia ?

 • A natural look